Constraining the Fluctuating Gunn-Peterson Approximation Using Lyman-$\alpha$ Forest Tomography at $z=2$: Introduction

 This has recently become feasible with two recent innovations in the study of the IGM and large-scale structure at the $z\sim 2-3$ era of Cosmic Noon.
 The first is the development of 3D Lyman-$\alpha$ forest tomography.
-The Lyman-$alpha$ forest has traditionally been observed in the foreground of quasars, typically at high spectral resolution ($R \equiv \lambda/\Delta\lambda \gtrsim 10^4$) and high signal-to-noise (S/N$\gtrsim$10 per resolution element).
-Such data can only be obtained with bright quasars which are comparatively rare, such that the individual sightlines can be studied only as one-dimensional probes of the IGM.
+The Lyman-$\alpha$ forest has traditionally been observed in the foreground of quasars, typically at high spectral resolution ($R \equiv \lambda/\Delta\lambda \gtrsim 10^4$) and high signal-to-noise (S/N$\gtrsim$10 per resolution element).
+Such data can only be obtained with bright quasars which are relatively rare, such that the individual sight lines can be studied only as one-dimensional probes of the IGM.
 However, it has been shown that by targeting much fainter star-forming galaxies in addition to quasars, it is possible with existing observational facilities to observe a sample of \lyaf{} sightlines with high areal density within specific regions on the sky \citep{lee2014a,lee2014b}.
 While the individual spectra are of low signal-to-noise (S/N $\sim$ few per resolution element) and moderate spectral resolution ($R\sim 10^3$), the information in these skewers can be combined to construct accurate three-dimensional (3D) maps of the large-scale HI absorption field through Wiener-filtering \citep{pichon2001,caucci2008}.
 This technique has become known as \lyaf{} or IGM tomography and has been pioneered by the COSMOS Lyman Alpha Mapping And Tomographic Observations (CLAMATO) survey \citep{clamato,clamato2}.
 This large-scale tomographic survey probes the well-studied COSMOS field with 360 galaxy and quasar sightlines over an area of $\sim0.2$ deg$^2$ and a redshift range of 2.05 $<$ $z$ $<$ 2.55.
 Various works have demonstrated the utility of using such a survey to study large-scale structure and the formation of proto-clusters at Cosmic Noon \citep[e.g.,][]{hyperion1,hyperion2,krolewski2018}.
-More recent efforts include the Lyman Alpha Tomography IMACS Survey \citep[LATIS;][]{latis} covering a larger area of 1.7 deg$^2$, while the upcoming Subaru Prime Focus Spectrograph will carry out \lyaf{} tomography over 12 deg$^2$ as part of its Subaru Strategic Survey program (see the Appendix of \citealt{nagamine2021}). \\
+More recent efforts include that of \citet{ravoux2020}, as well as the Lyman Alpha Tomography IMACS Survey \citep[LATIS;][]{latis}, both covering larger areas of 220 deg$^2$ and 1.7 deg$^2$, respectively, but with larger sight line separations than CLAMATO.
+The upcoming Subaru Prime Focus Spectrograph will also carry out \lyaf{} tomography over 12 deg$^2$ as part of its Subaru Strategic Survey program (see the Appendix of \citealt{nagamine2021}). \\

 The second, more recent, development is the application of matter density field reconstruction techniques on high-redshift galaxy spectroscopic survey data \citep[e.g.,][]{tardis1,birthcosmos,tardis2}.
 In \citet{birthcosmos}, high-redshift data from multiple spectroscopic galaxy surveys were combined, along with a galaxy bias prescription, to reconstruct a 3D matter density field of the COSMOS field using constrained realizations.
 This resulted in a 3D map of the matter density within the portion of the COSMOS field, with an effective spatial resolution of $\sim$5 Mpc over a redshift range of $1.6<z<3.2$ (see also Ata et al, in prep.).
 This dataset can therefore uniquely be combined with the tomographic \lyaf{} data from CLAMATO, which covers the same cosmic volume, in order to study the effects of heating on the intergalactic gas \citep[see also][]{preheatingpaper} specifically in proto-cluster overdensities.\\